 Best Mouse for Apex Legends - The Ultimate Guide

-From the moment you drop down in Kings Canyon you’ll be attacked from all sides by hordes of teams who are there with the exact same goal: to become the Apex Champion.
-If you want to best the other candidates you’ll need great teamwork, a good tactical mind, and consistent and reliable aim.
-We can’t help you with those first two aspects (practice is key!) but we can help you find a mouse that’s perfect for your style of playing.
+From the moment you drop down you'll be attacked from all sides by hordes of teams who are there with the exact same goal in mind: to become the Apex Champion.
+If you want to best the other candidates you'll need great teamwork, a good tactical mind, and consistent and reliable aim.
+We can't help you with those first two aspects (practice is key!) but we can help you find a mouse that's perfect for your style of playing.

 As per usual we have been hard at work collecting the relevant data and the result is this list.
 These are the five most used mice by our analyzed Apex Legends professionals.
 We'll go over each of them and briefly give you a rundown of their standout features so that we can hopefully help you make a correct decision when it comes to your next gaming mouse.

 What makes a mouse good for Apex Legends?

 In Apex Legends you can get attacked from lots of different angles and distances, but there's no need to be building objects or monitoring a ton of different cooldowns which is why we feel like you don't need a super complicated mouse for this game.

 A decently light standard layout mouse (by which we mean that it has two side buttons in addition to the regular buttons) with a flawless sensor should be all you need, as aim is definitely one of the most important skills to have in this particular game.
 You won't see many instakills in Apex Legends, and the overall time to kill is pretty high but a missed Wingman shot can definitely be the difference between a squad wipe and a humiliating exit, so it's of critical importance that you find a mouse that's comfortable for you and won't limit you in your ability to hit shots consistently.